If you have any other questions, please join our Water Rocket Forum to discuss them with the membership.

 Why is an onboard video camera required?

 It would go higher but the flight would be invalid.
 Everyone must pay the same weight penalty.
+Small cameras are very inexpensive and lightweight so there is no reason to not use one.

 Why are firecrackers or black powder not allowed for deploy?